Wall Street Week Ahead: Investors eye consumer discretionary stocks as U.S. reopens

 Next Friday’s U.S. jobs report is expected to show that the unemployment rate rose to 19.8% in May, smashing April’s record 14.7%, according to a Reuters poll.
 Non-farm payrolls are expected to drop by 7.4 million, adding to the 20.5 million jobs lost the previous month.

-Cox is focusing on dominant players such as Amazon.com Inc (AMZN.O), Walmart Inc (WMT.N) and Target Corp (TGT.N), which have a mix of essential items such as groceries as well as electronics and games that can appeal to customers who may face extended lockdowns during a potential second wave of the virus.
+Cox is focusing on dominant players such as Amazon.com Inc, Walmart Inc and Target Corp, which have a mix of essential items such as groceries as well as electronics and games that can appeal to customers who may face extended lockdowns during a potential second wave of the virus.

 Overall, retail companies in the S&P 500 are up 12.9% for the year to date, a gain powered largely by Amazon’s 31% rally.
 Apparel companies, by comparison, are down 16.2% over the same time.